drbig/snb/help.md

 	- Wide-char input handling
 		- E.g. Japanese.
 There is a difference between Unicode, UTF-8, wide- and narrow-characters, bytes/chars and multi-byte characters.
 And yes, this can be confusing.
 	- Word-wrapping
+	- Building on other platforms
+		- This should build cleanly on Linux, FreeBSD and OS X. Other distro/OS/platform confirmations and/or issues are welcome.
 	- Help is appreciated in form of PRs on GitHub or patches directly via e-mail.
 - Browsing mode keys
 	- h, j, k, l - level-aware movement